-As part of the CW new revenue funding package passed by the Legislature and signed by the Governor in July 2015, Engrossed Substitute House Bill (ESHB) 2012 was enacted and codified as RCW 47.01.480 and RCW 47.01.485.
+As part of the Connecting Washington transportation revenue package passed by the Legislature and signed by the Governor in July 2015, Engrossed Substitute House Bill (ESHB) 2012 was enacted and codified as RCW 47.01.480 and RCW 47.01.485.
 This law provides direction on performance and reporting expectations on implementing practical design for CW-funded projects.
-The law requires two reports to be completed on a recurring basis, the first report is due July 1, 2016 and every six months thereafter identifying any practical design savings, retired risk and unused contingencies.
+The law requires two reports to be prepared; a semi-annual report that was initially submitted July 1, 2016 identifying practical design savings, retired risk and unused contingencies.
 The second report is required annually with the department's budget submittal and includes the savings mentioned above plus the addition of savings generated through scope changes, associated impacts on risk and changes in the cost of materials.